andrew15818/109/spring/unix/homework/hw1/outline.md

 - `User` Should also be in `/status`

 `Child`:
 - `FD` The file descriptor.
 - `Type` Type of file descriptor
 - `Node` Inode
 - `Name` filename of the opened file

 ### Command
-- Executable name of the running process
-- Don't show the cmd line args (so no `/proc/<PID>/cmdline`) I was thinking that we can try and read the `status` file inside each dir to get the command name.
-Or, we could get info about the directory itself and get the command name that way.
-Then we would need to loop through the file descriptors right?
-If we read the `/proc/<PID>/comm` file, we can directly read the name of the process.
+- `/proc/<pid>/comm`
+The command name is also available in `proc/<pid>/stat`, but it is enclosed in parentheses.
+So rather than doing string manipulation in c (*shudders*)
+I just read the value from the `/comm` file.

 ### PID
-We can use the name of the directory as the PID.
+The PID can be read from the `/proc/<pid>/stat` file as well, but since we already have that name as the name of the directory, I'll just use that one.

 ### User
+- For the user info, I first get the userid by using stat on the process file, and then using the getpwuid() function to get the username from the userid.
+I don't know if there's a better way since we're supposed to find the **username** not the **userID**.

 ### FD
+I'm still not sure about this one.

 ### Type